danielsuo/danielsuo.github.io/notes/vision/index.md

 A typical human eye responds to electromagnetic waves with wavelengths between 390 and 700 nm.
 This corresponds to 430 to 790 THz ($\lambda v = c$, where $\lambda$ is the wavelength, $v$ is the frequency, and $c$ is the speed of light).

 #### Plenoptic Function
+The plenoptic function attempts to fully describe a scene by giving the radiance as a function of a number of variables.
+The plenoptic function is typically not used in practice computationally.
+A common formulation:

+$$
+L(x,y,z,\theta,\phi,t,\lambda)
+$$

+gives radiance $L$ at a given position, $(x, y, z)$, in a certain direction, $(\theta, \phi)$, at a certain time $t$ for a certain frequency $\lambda$.
+Sometimes other variables are considered (e.g., polarization angle).

 #### References
 - Wikipedia for [irradiance](http://en.wikipedia.org/wiki/Irradiance) and [radiance](http://en.wikipedia.org/wiki/Radiance)